CaoBeee/CaoBeee/README.md

 <p align="left">
 <!-- 🔭 I’m pursuing my end goal of game dev<br> -->
 🌱 I’m currently working on Next.js apps<br>
-🌍 I'm based in Garden Grove, California, USA<br>
+🌍 I'm residing in Garden Grove, California, USA<br>
 ✉️ You can contact me at fullstackbriancao@gmail.com or connect me with on linkedin

 # 💻 Tech Stack